 “Cool!
 This song is called rock n’ roll!”

-Overall, they made for an easy transition between the theatrical pop from Micky James and the gritty in-your-face punk anthems to come from The Regrettes.
+The crowd responded positively, continuing to listen and watch intently, taking each moment in.
+Ultimately, they made for a good transition between the theatrical pop of Micky James and the gritty, in-your-face punk anthems of The Regrettes.

 I Think I Love You (But then I Think YES Way)

 The Regrettes are a badass, female-fronted punk group brimming with sass and confidence.
 Their set was explosive from the start, belting out the words (with harmonies) to “California Friends.”
 The rest of their set was equally ferocious.